kaliber5/ember-fastboot-addon-tests/README.md

 and then runs your [Mocha](https://mochajs.org/)-based end-to-end test to assert that your addon works as expected or at least does not break things up in a Fastboot environment.

-*Note that this addon is still experimental, and its API unstable.
-While I encourage you to use it (and provide feedback and contributions if possible), please do not assume backwards compatibility, at least for any unstable version (0.x).
-So better pinpoint the version in your `package.json` and check the [Changelog](CHANGELOG.md) when updating.
-You have been warned!*

 ## Installation

     ember install ember-fastboot-addon-tests